 How to Change Accounting Period in Your Business

 Can you change accounting period from year to year?
-Understanding the intricacies of your company’s financial year and accounting period is a fundamental aspect of effective business management.
+Understanding the intricacies of your company’s financial year and accounting period is a fundamental aspect of effective business and financial management.
 These two concepts, while often used interchangeably, have distinct roles in the financial landscape of your business.

 The term ‘accounting period’ is a crucial concept in the world of finance.
 It refers to the span of time in which financial information is being tracked and recorded.
 This period is typically a year, but it can also be a quarter or a month.